Qualitative vs. quantitative research: what's the difference?

-While the topic of qualitative vs. quantitative research may sound intimidating, they’re easy concepts to understand, and they represent things that you’re probably doing already.
-No matter your industry, most business professionals want to get customer feedback and know their audience, whether you call it research or something else.
+While the topic of qualitative vs. quantitative research sounds intimidating, they’re easy concepts to understand, and they represent things that you’re probably doing already.
+Most business professionals want to get customer feedback and know their audience, whether you call it research or something else.

-First things first, suggesting that qualitative and quantitative research are at odds with one another is misleading.
+For one, suggesting that qualitative and quantitative are at odds with one another is misleading.
 While quantitative research is the method that most people are familiar with (and the one that gets all the credit), the two complement each other fundamentally.
 Together, they can give a more holistic view of a problem or situation.
-Having one without the other means that you’re only getting half the story.
-Both play a valuable role in measuring your customer experience.
+Having one without the other means that you’re only getting half a story.
+Both play a valuable role in measuring your customer experience

 While there are significant differences between qualitative and quantitative research methods, it’s essential to understand the benefits and blind spots.
-So let’s start with quantitative research.
+So let’s start with quantitative.

 What is quantitative research?